Tools & Workflow

 Adobe XD: Officially Dead

-Adobe officially ended new feature development for XD in 2022, focusing resources on other tools.
+Adobe ended new feature development for XD in late 2022, after regulators blocked their $20 billion Figma acquisition.
+XD still technically exists, but it's frozen in time.
 Meanwhile, Figma has completely dominated UI/UX design with superior collaboration, better developer handoff, and constant innovation.
-XD feels frozen in time.
+If you're comparing the two, the full story of how Figma overtook XD is worth reading.

 Adobe Dimension: Very Niche

-Consider Instead: Blender (free), Cinema 4D, or online mockup generators
+Consider instead: Blender (free and vastly more capable), Cinema 4D, or online mockup generators like Placeit.

 Adobe Animate: Limited Use Cases

 Good for 2D animation and interactive content, but most modern animation happens elsewhere.
-The HTML5/Canvas export is decent, but the learning curve is steep for occasional use.
+The HTML5/Canvas export is decent, but the learning curve is steep for what you get.
+Most UI animation work is happening through CSS, Lottie files, or After Effects these days.

 Once the go-to for web design, Dreamweaver feels ancient compared to modern web development tools.
-The code editor is clunky, and the visual design features are years behind current web standards.
+The code editor is clunky, the visual design features are years behind current web standards, and the WYSIWYG approach produces code that makes actual developers cringe.

 Adobe Bridge: File Management from 2005

-Bridge was useful when Finder/Explorer couldn't preview creative files well.
-Now? macOS and Windows handle previews natively, and cloud storage makes local file browsing less relevant.
+Bridge was useful when Finder and Explorer couldn't preview creative files well.
+Now macOS and Windows handle previews natively, cloud storage makes local file browsing less relevant, and dedicated DAM tools do asset management far better.

-Use Instead:Native OS file browsers, or cloud storage (Dropbox, Google Drive) with preview
+Use instead: Your OS file browser, or cloud storage (Dropbox, Google Drive) with native preview.

 Smart Pricing Strategies for 2025